YanAlmeida/streamlit-multipage-framework/README.md

-This is a really simple script, if introducing new and small dependencies is not desired, simply copy and paste the content of the `src` folder into your project (two-files).
+This is a really simple script, if introducing new and small dependencies is not desired, simply copy and paste the content of the `src` folder into your project (one single file).
 Beware that this method does not include all the advantages of using a dependency such as updates, dependency tracking and so on.